 01 | “Doors of Heaven” at Pura Lempuyang

 Not just in Bali, but this is definitely one of the most beautiful temples of South East Asia.
 There are total seven temples in this complex, out of which the first one is the biggest and the most beautiful one.
 They all offer good views but the first one is the most photographed one, for obvious reasons.
 All the shots below are pretty similar, but the lighting is different, which causes a dramatic effect.
+To know more about Pura Lempuyang, you can click here check the details on TripAdvisor.

 02 | Penglipuran Village